jakesays/flutter_embedded/README.md

     LOG: /home/joel/git/flutter_embedded/build/rpi_flutter-prefix/src/rpi_flutter/flutter/main.cc:66: Display Size: 800 x 480
     flutter: Observatory listening on http://127.0.0.1:34949/

+*Notes*

-*Note: If you get unknown platform exception, you either need to override debugDefaultTargetPlatformOverride, or "Enable Linux as a Platform in your Flutter Repo"*
+If you get unknown platform exception, you either need to override debugDefaultTargetPlatformOverride, or "Enable Linux as a Platform in your Flutter Repo"

+This embedder requires the "Legacy - Original non-GL desktop driver" to be enabled.
+It will not work with the "Full KMS", or "Fake KMS" driver.

+    sudo raspi-config -> "Advanced Options" -> "GL Driver" -> "Legacy"

 ### Raspberry Pi 7" Touch Display